 Section 5.
 The term of office for each Colony officer shall be set by the Colony Board of Assistants.

 Section 6.
 Approximately sixty (60) days prior to the Annual Colony Meeting, the Colony Governor shall appoint a Nominating Committee consisting of at least three members of the Colony.
 The Committee shall name one nominee for each office.
 A list of nominees shall be mailed to Colony members at least twenty-one (21) days prior to the Annual Meeting.
 Nominations may also be made from the floor at the Meeting.
-Where there is more than one nominee for each office, election may be by secret ballot.
+Where there is more than one nominee for each office, election shall be by secret ballot.
 Officers shall assume office as soon as possible after their election.

 Section 7.
 If the Colony Governor is unable to serve full term, the Assistant Colony Governor will assume that office.
 All other vacancies shall be filled through appointments made by the Colony Board of Assistants.